 Frej feels stable, in spite of being a lively and fun kayak.
 I was initially worried about tracking and room for gear.
 And here Frej really surprised me.
 It's like the closet in Narnia ;-) It swallowed all my gear + some more.
 And I have, as always, brought too much.

 On the water, I tried several positions with the skeg.
 Without the skeg, it is hard to stay on course.
 With the skeg slightly down Frej tracks beautifully.

 At some occasions, we had current from one direction, waves from another and wind from a third.
 But with the skeg in an adequate position, I had no problems whatsoever to stay on course.

 The speed was quite good.
 I had no problems keeping the pace of my male paddling companions.

 As a perfect finish of a lovely tour, I hand-rolled Frej ;-) I have only managed one handroll before: in a Greenland kayak, in an indoor pool with an instructor guiding me.
 Later attempts have failed.
 Now I nailed two successive handrolls.
 No doubts anymore – Frej is my next kayak.

-...and a proud owner scrutinizing his new Frej on video.
+...and a proud owner scrutinizing his new Frej on video, and another one.